kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 ## 8. Notify public dev Google group mailinglist

+Ensure that you are a moderator of dev@kubernetes.io so you can send messages without passing by the moderation queue, and also an admin of [kubernetes-announce](https://groups.google.com/g/kubernetes-announce).
+In case you are not part of these groups as moderator/admin, ask to be added in #release-management.
+Ideally this is a task that should be performed during onboarding and not on the day of the cut.

-> **NOTE from February 2025: Using manual is the preferred method given current issues with Sendgrid.**
+> **NOTE as of February 2025: Using manual is the preferred method given the issues with Sendgrid.**

 ### Manually create release HTML announcements